lisa-pinto/thesis-site/content/post/Warhol and Variables.md

 If y= 1, then x = chicken noodle soup  <br>
 If y= 2, then x = cream of vegetable soup,   <br>
 If y= 3, then x = onion soup, and so on  <br>
+Looking at the painting can you guess what soup will be there if y = 5?
+(Hint: 🧀)
 </div>
 <div class="twocolumn">
 <img src="/images/allcans2.jpg" style="width:450px;">